isaacnmm/pestpolicy-hugo2XX/content/posts/cockroach-vs-palmetto-bug/index.md

 ##  Cockroach Vs. Palmetto Bug: What're the Difference?

-While there are over 4, 500 various [cockroaches](https://pestpolicy.com/cockroach-eggs/) species, these two provide a constant source of confusion for people.
+While there are over 4, 500 various [cockroaches](https://pestpolicy.com/cockroach-eggs/)species, these two provide a constant source of confusion for people.
 Yet, there are some notable differences.
-So let's put on our boxing gloves, step in the ring, get behind our favorite [cockroach](https://pestpolicy.com/how-to-kill-cockroach-eggs/), and see what they are.
+So let's put on our boxing gloves, step in the ring, get behind our favorite [cockroach](https://pestpolicy.com/how-to-kill-cockroach-eggs/),and see what they are.
 Read Also: What do roaches smell like?

 Well, the most straightforward answer is a cockroach.